-To build upon this work, several computational improvements are planned: \begin{itemize} \item \textbf{Continuum extrapolation:} We will perform simulations at several fixed temperatures, each with multiple lattice spacings to reduce systematic uncertainties in the continuum extrapolation of $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$. \item \textbf{Finite-volume effects:} We will employ lattices with larger spatial volumes ($40^3$ and $64^3$) to better distinguish between finite-size artifacts and genuine thermodynamic behavior. \item \textbf{Statistical precision:} We will increase the number of gauge configurations in each ensemble to reduce statistical uncertainties in correlation function measurements. \item \textbf{Flavor-singlet tensor channels:} Using stochastic all-to-all propagators with color--Dirac dilution, we will compute the singlet tensor ($\omega_T$) and axial-tensor ($h_{1T}$) susceptibilities.
-The tensor singlet ratio
+To build upon this work, several improvements are planned: \begin{itemize} \item \textbf{Nonsinglet channels:} Simulations at several fixed temperatures, each with multiple lattice spacings and larger spatial volumes ($40^3$ and $64^3$), to reduce systematic uncertainties in the continuum extrapolation of $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$. \item \textbf{Singlet channels:} Using stochastic all-to-all propagators with color--Dirac dilution to handle the computationally demanding quark-disconnected diagrams, we will compute the six singlet-involving ratios identified above ($\kappa_{\sigma,\pi}$, $\kappa_{\eta,\delta}$, $\kappa_{\omega_T, b_1}$, $\kappa_{h_{1T}, \rho_T}$, $\kappa_{\sigma,\eta}$, $\kappa_{\omega_T, h_{1T}}$), enabling a direct test of the two-stage restoration scenario. \item \textbf{Topological susceptibility:} Direct measurements of $\chi_t$ using the overlap operator and index theorem will complement the $\kappa_{AB}$ ratios and comprehensively map the symmetry restoration landscape. \end{itemize}